 Facilitate meaningful connections within the workplace.

-If there were anyone approach that I had to stress, this one would be it.
+If there were any approach that I had to stress, this one would be it.
 The three that are above will be contingent upon your personal circumstances, ideology, and comfort levels.
 However, facilitating meaningful connections within the workplace is important, regardless of the circumstance.
-There have been instances where I have experienced microaggressions (and/or just general discrimination) and I have accessed supervisors, colleagues, and co-workers to have those ‘close the door’ conversations.
+There have been instances where I have experienced microaggressions (and/or just general discrimination) and I have accessed supervisors, colleagues, and coworkers to have those ‘close the door’ conversations.
 In those spaces, they told me about the organization’s history, who I needed to talk to, and in some cases, what approach I needed to take.
 These connections came from within my field and outside of my field.
 They are the people who invested in my success and who believe that workplaces could and should be inclusive and affirming.
 Start branching out to make those meaningful connections.

 Understand that sometimes, self-care trumps all.